vishal9629/cirun-docs/docs/examples/GitHub Actions with your own GPUs.md

 ### How Cirun helped us to do this?

 Cirun provides us with feature to create On-demand Self-Hosted Github Actions Runners with any configuration on our cloud.
 We also know that MLOps operates more efficiently on GPUs.
 Therefore, if we automate the entire process with GPUs is more beneficial.
-Using Cirun we created a machine on AWS with NVIDIA T4 GPU and perform our MLOps.
-As a result we can see the huge difference between complexities of MLOps using CPU and GPU.
+Using Cirun we created a machine on AWS with NVIDIA T4 GPU and performed our MLOps.
+As a result we can see the huge difference between time complexities of MLOps using CPU and GPU.

 ## Example workflow

-Here we are doing a comparison between MLOps using CPU and GPU.
-In this workflow we created jobs for two runners, one is for self-hosted using GPU and another one is for GitHub action runner using CPU. we can also reproduce this workflow for single runner by removing one **Runner Configuration** and **Matrix configuration**.
+This workflow created jobs for two runners, one is for self-hosted using GPU and another one is for GitHub action runner using CPU. we can also reproduce this workflow for a single runner by removing one **Runner Configuration** and **Matrix configuration**.
 To review the latest version of this file in the [GitHub](https://github.com/vishal9629/MLops_with_Cirun/tree/new-example-2/.github/workflows) repository.

 ##### Also you can directly copy single workflow yml.
 [MLOps using GPUs yml](https://github.com/vishal9629/MLops_with_Cirun/blob/new-example-2/.github/workflows/MLOps-gpu.yml)